KenKundert/nestedtext/README.rst

 - simple
 - unambiguous (no implicit typing)
 - data type does not change based on seemingly insignificant details (2, 2.0, 2.0.0, "2")
+- syntax is insensitive to special characters within text
 - safe, no risk of malicious code execution